flenniken/collections/docs/collection-maker.md

 How to create a new collection.

-* create a folder with images following the manual steps
+* create a folder with images following the initial manual steps
-* create the collection's cjson file by running the maker command
+* create the collection's cjson file by running the maker -new command
 * determine the images in the collection and their order with the maker page
 * enter the image descriptions with the maker page
 * define the zoom points